-How does the Texas Good Samaritan Law protect you?
+How Does the Texas Good Samaritan Law Protect You?

 The Texas Good Samaritan Law encourages people to help others during emergency medical situations when trained rescue personnel haven’t yet arrived.
-This legislation protects people from civil liability for injuries when their intention was to help someone in need of medical care – even if they didn’t have knowledge or experience to do so.
+This legislation protects people from civil liability for injuries when their intention was to help someone in need of medical care – even if they didn’t have the knowledge or experience to do so.

 How Does the Good Samaritan Law Work?

 Good Samaritan laws differ from state to state regarding the consent (whenever possible) of the person receiving assistance, their parental rights, and their right to refuse treatment.
 Touching a person who has refused assistance may result in assault and battery charges.